-Michigan Astronomy offers majors and minors on two tracks: 1) the Academic Track in Astronomy and Astrophysics — a physics-intensive path for those planning a graduate degree in the field or a career in the high-tech industry; and 2) the Interdisciplinary Track in Astronomy — which provides a substantive understanding of the field ideal for roles like public outreach or education.
+Michigan Astronomy offers majors and minors on two tracks: 1) the Astronomy and Astrophysics track— a physics-intensive path for those planning a graduate degree in the field or a career in the high-tech industry; and 2) the Interdisciplinary Astronomy track— which provides a substantive understanding of the field ideal for roles like public outreach or education.
 Which track you choose depends on your career goals and aptitude for math and physics.

 We also offer general-interest courses for students from other majors seeking to fulfill their science requirements while learning about the field.